hyenaproject/NgoroWeather/README.md

 When using or referencing the Ngorongoro Crater Weather Data in part or in whole, please credit members of the Ngorongoro Hyena Project who are responsible for the funding, installation, and maintenance of the four weather stations and for the curation of the data, as follows:

-> Bailey LD, Philemon Naman, Oltumo L, Courtiol A, Davidian E, Höner OP.
+> Bailey LD, Naman P, Oltumo L, Courtiol A, Davidian E, Höner OP.
 Ngorongoro Crater Weather Data: Temperature, rainfall and atmospheric pressure in the Ngorongoro Crater, Tanzania.
 Downloaded on [date] from https://github.com/hyenaproject/NgoroWeather.

 <a name="rawdata"/>